kang-xh/kangxh.com/README.md

 # Web

+    1. Use kangxhvmsea-dc to develop web site in WSL2
-    1. Web site hosted on AKS container
+    2. Web site hosted on AKS container
-    2. Static content saved in Azure File
+    3. Static content saved in Azure File

 # Architecture